A proposal to improve the accuracy of cosmological observables and address the Hubble tension problem: Cosmic components with a time-dependent EoS parameter: The case for dark energy

-To elaborate more on these rules for the integration order, which we will adopt in the next section, we present two additional illustrations.
+To elaborate more on these rules, which we will adopt in the next section, we present two additional illustrations.
 The first one depicted in Fig.~\ref{fig:intICwrong} displays a situation where the recombination time should be our reference point.
-However, when we apply a standard backward integration, using the present-day value of $H_0$ extrapolated from CMB measurements, we arrive at wrong \acidx{IC}, and not the ones which gave actually rise to the CMB which we measure.
-As a result, even a subsequent correctly performed forward integration of Eq.~\eqref{eq:EQeconsnbgH0} will result in an incorrect evolution of the expansion history.
+Hence, we use the CMB-based value of $H_0$.

+However, when we, as is customarily, fix $H_0$ and apply a standard backward integration, using the present-day value of $H_0$ extrapolated from CMB measurements, we \qf{arrive} at \q{wrong} ICs, and not the ones which gave actually rise to the CMB that we measure.
+As a result, even a subsequent correctly performed forward integration of Eq.~\eqref{eq:EQeconsnbgH0} will result in an \q{incorrect} evolution of the expansion history, not \q{fitting} to the CMB measurement\footnote{In fact, the argument of \q{fitting} to the CMB measurements depends on the entire set of the model parameters and is discussed in detail in the next section.}.
 The second illustration is shown in Fig.~\ref{fig:intICcorrect}, and depicts a situation, where the present time is the reference point, using a value of $H_0$ determined by observations of the local Universe.
-(These measurement values of $H_0$ typically tend to be higher than those determined by the observation of the \acidx{CMB}, known as the Hubble tension problem, which we will discuss in the next sections).
+(These measurement values of $H_0$ typically tend to be higher than those determined by the observation of the CMB, known as the Hubble tension problem, which we will discuss in the next sections).

-When we now apply an integration backward in time, we determine the cosmic energy densities in a consistent manner, ending up at the correct \acidx{IC}.
-A subsequent forward integration will then result in a correct evolution of the expansion history.
+The reference point for the integration is now the present and we again fix $H_0$.
+According to the rules, we now apply an integration backward-in-time ending up at the \q{correct} ICs, which determined the observed CMB temperature spectrum.
+A subsequent forward integration will then result in a correct evolution of the expansion history, as expected.
+We note that this result is in accordance with Fig.~\ref{fig:intForwardiCDM}, where we fixed the early densities.
+A DE component with time-dependent EoS parameter can yield consistent results in both the \qn{fixed EDs} and the \qn{fixed $H_0$} computations of the expansion history, when the above mentioned rules, illustrated in Fig.~\ref{fig:intForwardBackward}, are met.

-In the next section, we will go beyond this qualitative picture and present detailed results for exemplary model universes having a DE component.
-The enhancements we apply can be summarized as follows.
+In the next section, we go beyond this qualitative picture and present detailed results for representative model universes having a DE component with a time-dependent EoS parameter, also known as a dynamical model of DE.
+The refinements to the computation procedure to include the \qn{fixed EDs} approach, which we apply in the next section, can be summarized as follows.